e154/smart-home/doc/content/en/docs/javascript/entity.md

 ---

 In the **Smart Home** project, the "Entity" object is the main unit and the primary object that stores the device's state and settings.

 An "Entity" represents an abstraction of a specific device in a smart home.
 It contains information about the device type, its identifier, current state, and other settings.

 The key attributes of an "Entity" include:

-1. Device Type: Determines the category or class of the device, such as "light fixture," "thermostat," "door lock," etc. This helps classify devices and define the operations and settings available to them.
+1. Device Type: Determines the category or class of the device, such as "light fixture," "thermostat," "door lock," etc.
+   This helps classify devices and define the operations and settings available to them.

 2. Identifier: A unique identifier assigned to the device, which allows it to be uniquely identified within the smart home system.
 This can be a numerical value, string, or other identification format.

-3. Device State: Contains information about the current state of the device, such as "on/off," "open/closed," "temperature," etc. The state can change as a result of operations or events related to the device.
+3. Device State: Contains information about the current state of the device, such as "on/off," "open/closed," " temperature," etc. The state can change as a result of operations or events related to the device.

 4. Device Settings: Includes various parameters and settings related to the specific device.
 For example, these could be brightness settings for a light fixture, preferred temperature for a thermostat, etc.

 The "Entity" serves as the main device abstraction in the **Smart Home** project and provides a unified interface for working with different types of devices.
 This allows convenient management of device states and settings, as well as the creation of flexible automation scenarios and interactions between devices in your smart home.

 ### Entity Object Properties

 ```coffeescript
 {
   "id": "sensor.device1",